Can Tho International Airport: Current status

 The airport is operating at loss, serving only 20% of its designed capacity.

 In 2017 the 917th Mixed Air Transport Regiment (a.k.a. Đồng Tháp Squadron) of 370th Air Force Division in the Vietnam People's Air Force was moved to Cần Thơ from Tan Son Nhut Air Base.

-Airlines and Destinations
+Airlines and destinations

+The airport does not currently provide direct flights to Ho Chi Minh City's Tan Son Nhat International Airport, passengers will have to either take a bus, train, or private car to get to Tan Son Nhat International Airport.
+It is located 163 km north east of Can Tho International Airport.